 Wound healing: Vandetanib may slow the speed at which wounds heal.
 Ensure any health care professionals, including dentists and other doctors, are aware that you are taking this medication.

 Pregnancy: This medication may cause harm to an unborn fetus and should not be used during pregnancy.
 If you become pregnant while taking this medication, contact your doctor immediately.
 Women of childbearing age who are taking vandetanib should use an effective method of birth control (e.g., birth control pill, condoms) during treatment and for at least 3 months after the last dose of vandetanib.

-Men receiving this medication must use an effective method of contraception during treatment and for two months following the last dose.
+Men receiving this medication must use an effective method of contraception during treatment and for 2 months following the last dose.

 What other drugs could interact with this medication?

 There may be an interaction between vandetanib and any of the following: